Link Search Menu Expand Document

 NOTE:

-Running the Exercises with make
+Running the Tools and ChatBot Application with make

 On MacOS and Linux, using make is the easiest way to run the exercises.
 The actual commands are printed out and we repeat them below for those of you on other platforms.
-Hence, you can also run the Python scripts directly without using make.
+Hence, you can also run the Python tools directly without using make.

 TIPS: